Many travellers head to India hoping to “find themselves”. In fact, the very notion is painfully cliched…

 Snakes in the garden

-Happily, other locals are more conduitive to the celebratory atmosphere.
-Bar tenders serve water to tripped out revellers and wait ever patiently whilst we struggle to find either money or in some cases, even words.
+Happily, other locals are more conductive to the celebratory atmosphere.
+Bartenders serve water to tripped out revellers and wait ever patiently whilst we struggle to find either money or in some cases, even words.
 They look on non-judgmentally at our wide-eyed incoherent rambling.
 I guess there is nothing they haven’t seen here before.

 Heaven or Hell?